-Before you stop taking your four-legged friend for his daily walks out in the woods to get him to stop eating deer poop, you should take him in to see his vet.
+Before you stop taking your four-legged friend for their daily walk out in the woods to get them to stop eating deer poop, take them in to see the vet.
 The vet should perform a range of tests in order to rule out the possibility of any type of medical condition including those listed above.
-If he finds an underlying cause of your dog's need to eat feces, he can then recommend the proper course of medical treatment.
+If they find an underlying cause of your dog's need to eat feces, they can then recommend the proper course of medical treatment.

-To learn more about canine interspecific coprophagia and get the advice of an in-house vet, please visit our guide to Coprophagia in Dogs.
+To learn more about canine interspecific coprophagia, please visit our guide to Coprophagia in Dogs.

 How Do I Treat My Dog's Coprophagia?

-Much like any other potential medical condition, if you think your pup is suffering from interspecific coprophagia, your first step should be to take him in to see his vet.
-Once you know he has a clean bill of health, you can try these treatment methods to get him to stop.
+Much like any other potential medical condition, if you think your pup is suffering from interspecific coprophagia, your first step should be to take them in to see the vet.
+Once you know they have a clean bill of health, you can try these treatment methods to get them to stop.

-Treatment for eating deer poop is based more on aversion than on what to do after he eats it.
-You may be able to change his behavior if you:
+Treatment for eating deer poop is based more on aversion than on what to do after they eat it.
+You may be able to change the behavior if you: